temporalio/documentation/docs-src/python/how-to-mock-activities-in-python.md

         )
 ```

 The mocked Activity implementation should have the same signature as the real implementation, including the input and output types, and the same name.
-So that when the Workflow invokes the Activity, it will invoke the mocked implementation instead of the real one, allowing you to test your Workflow in isolation.
+So that when the Workflow invokes the Activity, it will invoke the mocked implementation instead of the real one, allowing you to test your Workflow isolated.